-If you do decide that intermodal shipping is a good fit for your needs, be sure to choose a logistics partner with a wide service area as well as a long-history with broad network of partners across modes.
-This will help them secure predictably priced space year-round, so they can offer you more competitive rates.
+If you do decide that intermodal shipping is a good fit for your needs, be sure to choose a logistics partner with a wide service area and well-established relationships with a broad network of partners across modes.
+A robust, well-managed carrier network helps keep capacity predictably priced year-round, so you can benefit from more competitive rates.

 In addition to a strong customer service record, look for a partner with modern technology infrastructure.
-In the digital age, any partner you choose for freight shipments should be able to deliver 24/7, online access to all your shipping information.
+In the digital age, any partner you choose for freight forwarding should be able to deliver 24/7, online access to all your shipping information.

-Finally, if you’re moving freight across borders, it also pays to have a partner who can guide you through the often complex, and potentially risky, customs clearance process.
+Finally, if you're shipping across borders, it also pays to have a partner who can guide you through the often complex, and potentially risky, customs clearance process.

 Level up your intermodal shipping process with intermodal logistics pros

-Looking to take advantage of the fuel- and cost-reducing benefits of intermodal freight?
-When you partner with AIT, you’ll enjoy the 24/7 support of our experienced and reliable global team.
+Looking to take advantage of the fuel- and cost-reducing benefits of intermodal shipping?
+When you partner with AIT, you'll enjoy the 24/7 support of our experienced and reliable global team.

-Whichever freight-transportation method you select, you can be sure that your important shipments will arrive on time and in quality condition.
+Whichever freight transportation method you select, you can be sure that your important shipments will arrive safely and on time.

 To get started with the right shipping strategy for you, contact a representative today.